 Enabling Real-Time Transaction Monitoring

-The most powerful shift geo-tagging enables is temporal, not just spatial.
-When location data accompanies every transaction in real time, anomaly detection becomes possible at the moment of transaction rather than weeks later during an audit.
-A sudden surge in transaction volume at a dormant location, or activity at an address in a high-risk classification zone, triggers immediate alerts to compliance teams and regulatory authorities.
+When location data accompanies every transaction in real time, anomaly detection becomes possible at the moment of transaction — not weeks later during an audit.
+A sudden surge in volume at a dormant location, or activity at a high-risk address, triggers immediate alerts to compliance teams and regulators.
 This collapses the detection window from weeks to seconds — transforming AML from a forensic exercise into an active deterrent.
-The cost and complexity of laundering escalate sharply when criminals can no longer rely on the lag between transaction and detection.

 04